solana-foundation/developer-content/docs/core/clusters.md

 Each of these public endpoints are subject to rate limits, but are available for users and developers to interact with the Solana blockchain.

-> Note: Public endpoint rate limits are subject to change.
-The specific rate
+> Public endpoint rate limits are subject to change.
+The specific rate limits
-> limits listed on this document are not guaranteed to be the most up-to-date.
+> listed on this document are not guaranteed to be the most up-to-date.

 ### Using explorers with different Clusters